kalgynirae/recipes/chana_masala.md

 *   2 tsp minced garlic
 *   2 tsp minced (or grated) ginger
+*   1 diced green chilie (omit for non-spicy)

+and cook for about 30 seconds.

-and the dry spices from before.
-Cook for a couple of minutes, then add
+Add the dried spices from before.

+Cook for 1 minute, then add

-*   1 can (14 oz) diced tomatoes
+*   1 can (14 oz) petite diced tomatoes.

 Cook for a few minutes more and add

-*   2 cans (15 oz each) chickpeas, drained (reserve the liquid for later)
+*   2 cans (15 oz each) chickpeas, drained (reserve one can's worth of liquid for later).

-Cook for several more minutes and add
+Cover and cook for about 15 minutes.
+Remove the cover, add

 *   the reserved chickpea liquid
 *   2 tsp lemon juice
-*   2 tsp brown sugar
+*   2 tsp brown sugar,

+and continue to cook until thickened.
+Just before serving, add

-*   crumbled dried fenugreek leaves
+*   1 tsp ground dried fenugreek leaves.

-Continue to cook until thickened.
-Serve over rice.
-Garnish with
+Serve over basmati rice.

-*   chopped fresh cilantro